Promising mountain views, dreamy beaches, and charming towns, Mallorca is the Balearic Islands’ jack-of-all-trades.

 - Tumbet is more of a side dish than a main event, but this Balearic take on ratatouille makes any meal better.

-- Sobrassada is a local spicy sausage cooked in a huge number of ways – it’s even eaten on bread with honey!
+- Sobrassada is a local spicy sausage cooked in many different ways – it’s even eaten on bread with honey!

-- And any trip to Mallorca wouldn’t be complete without trying some seafood – the lobster stew known as calderata is one of nicest ways to get a taste of the ocean.
+- And a trip to Mallorca wouldn’t be complete without trying some seafood – the lobster stew known as calderata is one of the best ways to get a taste of the ocean.

-Tempted by a stay in wonderful Mallorca?
-We’ve got a huge selection of beautiful luxury villas in Mallorca ideal for any kind of holiday – whether you’re going with the kids, want to totally relax with a few friends or challenge yourself with some exciting activities.
-If you need a hand with anything, feel free to contact our friendly concierge team!
+Tempted to visit after reading our Mallorca travel guide?
+We have a selection of beautiful luxury villas in Mallorca, whether you’re travelling with the kids, visiting à deux, or want to relax with a few friends.
+If you need a hand with anything, feel free to contact our friendly Concierge team.

 […] Read more: Mallorca travel guide […]